Renewable Energy Technology Degree and Course Information

 Master's Degree in Renewable and Clean Energy

 Students in graduate-level renewable energy programs apply knowledge of clean energy design to real world operations.
 Graduate degree programs teach students to retrofit existing systems with upgrades.
 They learn how to audit energy use from the manufacturing process to the transmission of energy between places.
-Applicants must have earned bachelor's degrees in a field relevant to clean energy, which should have included courses in undergraduate mathematics.

 Students may learn about fuel cell use and how the conversion process may lead to a loss of energy.
 Commonly offered courses include: